by Mike Ratliff

 On the other hand, some who preach against certain sins are also guilty of trying to force morality upon the unregenerate.
 How can an unregenerate person stop sinning?
 When Christians focus on sins that are abhorrent to God that should be just as abhorrent to believers, the focus should be on cleansing those sins from the Church itself.
 At the same time, we must never shut our doors to the lost, no matter what sins are consuming them.
 God saves sinners.

-Do you not know that the unrighteous will not inherit the kingdom of God?
-Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.
-And such were some of you.
-But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
-(1 Corinthians 6:9-11 ESV)
+9 Or do you not know that the unrighteous will not inherit the kingdom of God?
+Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, 10 nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.
+11 Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God.
+1 Corinthians 6:9-11 (NASB)

 Carefully read the passage above from 1 Corinthians 6.
 No one who is unrighteous will inherit the kingdom of God.
 Who is that?
 It is those who are sexually immoral, idolaters, adulterers, homosexuals, thieves, the greedy, drunkards, revilers, and swindlers.
 There are more, such as liars, etc., however, what I want to focus on here is the statement by Paul in which he states that the Corinthians were guilty of all those sins, but they had been washed, sanctified, and justified in the name of the Lord Jesus Christ and by the Spirit of our God.
 It didn’t matter what they used to be, now they were new creations, behold all things were new.